 California is home to various types of addiction treatment centers, each with its own treatment model.
 Learn about each to discover which one suits you best.

 Our environment impacts our mood, so you’ll want to make sure you’re happy with the rehab’s setting and amenities.
-It’s a good idea to check for these on the rehab’s website, or browse LuxuryRehabs.com’s individual listings.
-We always showcase images of the center and list their amenities, activities and more.
+It’s a good idea to check for these on the rehab’s website or browse LuxuryRehabs.com’s individual listings.
+We always showcase images of the center and list its amenities, activities, and more.

 Anyone struggling with substance abuse or mental health concerns can attend residential rehab.
 It’s recommended to receive residential treatment if you have high-risk concerns such as co-occurring disorders.
 Residential rehabs offer hands-on, round-the-clock care by clinicians and support staff that’s so important for some.

 California was one of the first states to embrace holistic wellness, but what exactly does ‘holistic’ mean?
-In medicine, holistic means “characterized by the treatment of the whole person”.5 Holistic rehabs focus on treating the whole person, mind, body and spirit.
+In medicine, holistic means “considering a whole thing or being to be more than a collection of parts.”4 Holistic rehabs focus on treating the whole person, mind, body, and spirit.
 This approach can touch parts of your life that traditional therapy may not always address.